exercism/v3/languages/elixir/exercises/concept/regular-expressions/.docs/instructions.md

 # => true
 ```

-## 3. Capture the numeric and named date components
+## 3. Capture the day, month, and year

 Implement `capture_day/0`, `capture_month/0`, `capture_year/0`, `capture_day_name/0`, `capture_month_name/0` to return a string pattern which captures the respective components to the names: `"day"`, `"month"`, `"year"`, `"day_name"`, `"month_name"`